Writing a business plan helps you:

-- This typically covers the next one to three years, or sometimes five years.
+- The plan sets out your strategy and action plan over the next one to three years, or sometimes longer.

-- The plan explains your objectives and how you will achieve them.
+- As part of the process you set concrete objectives and plan how you will achieve them.

-- Putting the plan in writing helps you focus and develop ideas.
+- Writing the plan helps you focus and develop ideas.
 Priorities are identified.
 Non-priorities are dropped, saving precious time.

 - Once written, the plan is a benchmark for the performance of the business.